Colours for a Hampstead House

 < Back to ProjectsOur clients bought a fantastic townhouse in Hampstead which, although it didn’t need any work, lacked character.
 They wanted it to feel like their own.

 The home was painted 100% brilliant white.
 It felt stark and quite clinical.
+Our solution was to bring colour to this Hampsted House.
 Together, we decided to create a very bespoke, complex colour scheme which would abandon white completely and embrace living with colour.

 We chose softly pigmented colours – a bold mustard, alongside muted shades of blue green and purple – to create a calm, soothing and natural home environment, tempered by varied lighting that could be adjusted throughout the day.